barbazul/1kfa/mod_guide_gm.md

 ## Balance

-Grab a piece of paper and write down the names of each opponent.
+On your GM worksheet or any piece of paper, write down the names of each foe.
 Beside their name, write their attack power die (d2, d4, d6, d10).
 Beside that, draw ticks for their Stamina points.
-Finally, draw boxes with "H" or "H/W" next to them to represent how if they can absorb Harm or Wounds.
+Finally, draw boxes next to the Stamina points to represent "armour" that will let them absorb Harm or Wounds.

 ![GM Worksheet](images/gm_worksheet_filled.png){ width=7cm }

-Opponents' Stamina and attack power should be realistically scaled to the "scrappy adventurer" level of the players.
+Foes' Stamina and attack power should be realistically scaled to the "scrappy adventurer" level of the players.
 This table should help.

 |                   | Stamina points | Attack power